manpagez: man pages & more

 fourth parameter, which allows the outermost delimiter brackets to

-be specified separately (see below).
+be specified separately (see below), and a fifth parameter used

 Omitting the first argument (input text) means process $_ instead.